wasdthedebugger/SimpleV/README.md

 # SimpleV: Matrix to HTML Image Generator

 `SimpleV` is a Python class that generates an HTML file representing a visual image based on a given matrix.
 Each element in the matrix corresponds to a colored cell in the output HTML, making it easy to visualize data in a grid format.
-Can be used to create simple visuals for small projects.
+Can be used to create simple visuals for small projects and teach the concept of pixels and images to students.

 ## Features